xueliu/Raspcontrol/README.md

 	raspcontrol/setup.php

-this will create the initial user to login to the system, you can then log in with the username "admin" and the password that you chose during setup.
+this will create the initial user to login to the system, you can then log in with the usernamev and password that you chose.

 __For security ensure you remove setup.php once complete__